opengisch/QFieldCloud/README.md

     emacs .env

 Do not forget to set DEBUG=0 and to adapt COMPOSE_FILE to not load local development configurations.
+For a standalone server use this:

+    COMPOSE_FILE=docker-compose.yml:docker-compose.override.standalone.yml

-Create the directory for qfieldcloud logs and supervisor socket file
+If you plan to use supervisord create the directory for qfieldcloud logs and supervisor socket file

     mkdir /var/local/qfieldcloud